The command line options

 --batchmode are similar but are intended for different use cases.

---headless launches SpiderOak ONE, Groups, or Enterprise and performs all available work.
+--headless launches SpiderOak ONE or Groups and performs all available work.
 It scans the filesystem, builds and uploads everything in the queue, and downloads and replays transactions from other devices.
 Then it remains running in the background, vigilant for more work to do.
 This is a good option when you want continual operation.